-1. If your hard drive takes an excessively long period of time to format, it is likely a cable connection problem.
+If your hard drive takes an excessively long period of time to format, it is likely a cable connection problem (or you have a very large hard drive - but this will be normal).

 Parallel Port

 The parallel printer doesn't respond when you try to print.